MIT’s Leo Anthony Celi Leads Research Team to Win $12,500 FASEB DataWorks! Prize

-Newswise — Newswise—Rockville, Md.—Leo Anthony Celi, MD, Principal Research Scientist at the Massachusetts Institute of Technology, on behalf of his research team, MIT Critical Data, received the FASEB DataWorks!
+Newswise — —Rockville, Md.—Leo Anthony Celi, MD, Principal Research Scientist at the Massachusetts Institute of Technology, on behalf of his research team, MIT Critical Data, received the FASEB DataWorks!
 Prize Significant Achievement Award.

 The Federation of American Societies for Experimental Biology (FASEB) and the Office of Data Science Strategy at the National Institutes of Health (NIH) announced the award yesterday.
 The prize showcases research teams’ exemplary achievements in biological and biomedical research that were made possible through data sharing and reuse.